 The hydraulic boundary conditions used in these analyses are shown in Figure 10-3.
 Two canal water levels were considered in the analyses: 11.1 ft (the highest canal water level reached on August 29th) and 13.2 ft (the elevation of the top of the I-wall).
 The design water elevation was 11.2 ft, essentially the same as the peak water level reached on August 29th.
-A constant-head boundary condition was imposed at the location of the drain beneath Marconi Drive.
+A constanthead boundary condition was imposed at the location of the drain beneath Marconi Drive.
 This head value was either -10.0 ft (the normal ground water level with pumps operating), or -3.0 ft (a higher level equal to the ground surface elevation, which might have occurred with pumps not operating).

-Two possible conditions regarding cracking or formation of a gap behind the wall are illustrated in Figure 10-4.
-The first involves a gap to the bottom of the wall, as considered at the 17th Street Canal.
-The second involves continuation of this gap below the bottom of the wall, by hydraulic fracturing of the levee fill and marsh material below the wall.
+Two possible conditions regarding cracking behind the wall are illustrated in Figure 10-4.
+The first involves cracking to the bottom of the wall, as considered at the 17th Street Canal.
+The second involves continuation of this crack below the bottom of the wall, by hydraulic fracturing of the levee fill and marsh material below the wall.

-Hydraulic fracturing is possible in any location where (1) water pressures exceed the total stress on a potential fracture plane, as would be the case for a vertical plane extending below the bottom of the wall, and (2) the soil has sufficient strength for the gap to remain open, supported by the water pressure.
-The maximum possible depth of a hydraulic fracture, or gap, is related to the strength of the soil by the following equation:
+Hydraulic fracturing is possible in any location where (1) water pressures exceed the total stress on a potential fracture plane, as would be the case for a vertical plane extending below the bottom of the wall, and (2) the soil has sufficient strength for the crack to remain open, supported by the water pressure.
+The maximum possible depth of a hydraulic fracture, or crack, is related to the strength of the soil by the following equation:

-$$H{\text{max crack}} = \frac{2s_u}{\left(\gamma{soil} - \gamma_w\right)} \tag{10-1}$$ where $H{max\ crack}$ = maximum possible gap depth, s_u = undrained strength of soil, γ{soil} = total unit weight of soil, and γ_w = unit weight of water.
-For the conditions at Orleans south, the levee fill and marsh are strong enough to maintain a water-filled gap extending down to the marsh-sand interface2.
-Water would fill this gap, loading the wall and the fracture plane below the wall, and introducing the canal head at the top of the sand.
+$$H{\text{max crack}} = \frac{2s_u}{\left(\gamma{soil} - \gamma_w\right)} \tag{10-1}$$ where $H{max\ crack} = maximum\ possible\ crack\ depth,\ s_u = undrained\ strength\ of\ soil,\ \gamma{soil} = total\ unit$ weight of soil, and γ_w = unit weight of water.
+For the conditions at Orleans south, the levee fill and marsh are strong enough to maintain a water-filled crack extending down to the marsh-sand interface2.
+Water would fill this crack, loading the wall and the fracture plane below the wall, and introducing the canal head at the top of the sand.

-Formation of a hydraulic fracture below the bottom of the wall would result in very severe loading on the wall for two reasons: (1) the gap would allow water to flow directly into the sand layer, increasing pore pressures and uplift pressures, and (2) the gap beneath the wall would extend the vertical face on which water pressures would act, thereby greatly increasing the water load acting on the plane of the wall.
-Although formation of a deeper gap by hydraulic fracturing has not been confirmed by field observation, it does appear to be feasible in soils as strong as the levee fill and marsh at Orleans south.
+Formation of a hydraulic fracture below the bottom of the wall would result in very severe loading on the wall for two reasons: (1) the crack would allow water to flow directly into the sand layer, increasing pore pressures and uplift pressures, and (2) the crack beneath the wall would extend the vertical face on which water pressures would act, thereby greatly increasing the water load acting on the plane of the wall.
+Although formation of a deeper crack by hydraulic fracturing has not been confirmed by field observation, it does appear to be feasible in soils as strong as the levee fill and marsh at Orleans south.
 Although occurrence of hydraulic fracturing is an extreme hypothesis, it is believed to be a condition that should be evaluated in this study of the performance of the Orleans south I-wall.
 Centrifuge model test results, and soil-structure interaction finite element analyses may help to confirm or refute the hydraulic fracturing at the Orleans Canal I-wall.